 What is meningitis?
 The illness Jeff Beck contracted before his death

-Dr Tom Nutt said Beck’s sudden death was a reminder about the ‘devastating’ disease.
+Dr Tom Nutt has said Beck’s sudden death was a reminder about the ‘devastating’ disease.

 Rock veteran and Grammy-winning guitarist Jeff Beck died aged 78 after “suddenly contracting bacterial meningitis”, his family announced on Wednesday.